 The aim of this group is to understand and protect the amphibians and reptiles of the Wirral peninsular through organizing training, raising awareness, surveys, habitat management tasks and other conservation activities.

 The Wirral Peninsular has historically been habitat of Sand Lizard, Natterjack, Great Crested Newt, Common Frog, Common Toad, Smooth Newt, Palmate Newt, Common Lizard, Slow Worm and Grass Snake.
 However, developments in the 20th Century has seen species such as the Sand Lizard and Natterjack disappear.
-Status of other herps have been uncertain, the problem being linked to lack of survey effort and recording.
+Status of other herps have been uncertain, the problem being linked to lack of surveys and recording.

-Founding member and acting chair of WiARG, Tom Doherty-Bone, grew up on the Wirral and was frustrated by the lost herpetofauna species and limited opportunities to view the remaining herps in the area.
+Founding member and current Chair of WiARG, Tom Doherty-Bone, grew up on the Wirral and was frustrated by the lost herpetofauna species and limited opportunities to view the remaining herps in the area.
 Formation of this new ARG will create the opportunity for local residents in the Wirral to get involved with amphibian and reptile surveys and recording for both enjoyment of these wonderful animals and to aid in their conservation on the Wirral.

-The membership fee for 2019-20 is £5, which goes toward conservation activities of the group, such as buying equipment.
-Payment can either be made in cash or paid through Paypal: paypal.me/WiARG
+The membership fee for 2022-23 is £5, which goes toward conservation activities of the group, such as buying equipment.
+Payment can either be made in cash or paid through Paypal: https://paypal.me/WiARG?locale.x=en_GB

-Membership cycle finishes each April.
+Membership cycle runs from April to April.

 Please get in contact if you wish to get involved.